María Ofelia Navarrete

-María Ofelia Navarrete (also known as María Chichilco) is a Salvadoran politician and ex-combatant.
+María Ofelia Navarrete de Dubón (also known as María Chichilco) is a Salvadoran politician and ex-combatant.
 She was appointed to the position of Minister of Local Development by President Nayib Bukele in May 2019.

 Early life

 Navarrete began her career early on in her life.
 At the age of 12, she worked in the house of the Health Minister of El Salvador.
 While there, she befriended the child of the person she worked for.
 He spoke in favor of the revolutionary ideas associated with the FMLN movement of the time, inspiring her and her future political endeavors.
 In 1979, Navarette had to flee her home with her husband and children due to the escalation of the civil war.
 There she lived for 12 years, as she joined the guerilla movement alongside her husband.
 During her time as a guerilla combatant, she served a logistics coordinator for the movement.
 She also helped administer the clandestine hospitals which gave medical attention to combatants who suffered injuries during the armed conflict.

+Her life during the conflict was the subject of the 1990 documentary film Maria's Story.

 Role in FMLN

 Navarette joined the FMLN in 1980.
 At the age of 24, she helped organize the Field Work Unit (UTC) which was a union made for field workers.
-After the signing of the Chapultepec Peace Accords in 1992, Navarette became a deputy in the legislative assembly for the leftist party from 1994 to 1997.
-Later in her career, she assumed the role of Vice Minister under the presidency of Mauricio Funes, from 2009 to 2004.
+After the signing of the Chapultepec Peace Accords in 1992, Navarette became a deputy in the Legislative Assembly for the leftist party from 1994 to 1997.
+Later in her career, she assumed the role of Vice Minister under the presidency of Mauricio Funes, from 2009 to 2014.
 Navarette served as the coordinator for the FMLN party in Chalatenango, where she also served as the vice governor.
-Her role as coordinator was the last position she assumed for the FMLN party.
+Her role as coordinator was the last position she assumed for the FMLN.
 Navarette was discharged from her position due to the critiques she expressed while working for the party.
 Her main critique was that the FMLN lost sight of their original initiative when the party was founded, which was grounded in giving back to the people.

-Site of the Rio Torola, visible in the back is the zip-line which residents used to cross the river.